parnurzeal/gorequest/README.md

 You can just use `SetDebug` to enable/disable debug mode and `SetLogger` to set your own choice of logger.

-Thanks to @QuentinPere, we can see even how gorequest is compared to CURL by using `SetCurlCommand`.
+Thanks to @QuentinPerez, we can see even how gorequest is compared to CURL by using `SetCurlCommand`.

 ## Noted
 As the underlying gorequest is based on http.Client in most use cases, gorequest.New() should be called once and reuse gorequest as much as possible.